NTTLimitedRD/plumbery/docs/usage.rst

-  spit          adds public IP addresses, NAT and firewall rules start         start nodes rub           contextualise nodes via ssh and cloud-init information   display node information put in fittings plan stop          stop nodes wipe          destroy only nodes destroy       destroy nodes and other resources
+  spit          adds public IP addresses, NAT and firewall rules start         start nodes rub           contextualise nodes via ssh and cloud-init information   display information put in fittings plan inventory     produce an inventory of all assets deployed ansible       allow ansible to handle nodes and groups deployed by plumbery ping          check the status of nodes and display network addresses stop          stop nodes wipe          destroy only nodes destroy       destroy nodes and other resources